C411e/GatherContacts/README.md

 # Gather Contacts
-A Burp Suite Extension to pull Employee Names from Google and Bing LinkedIn Search Results.
+A Burp Suite Extension to pull Employee Names from Google and Bing LinkedIn and xing Search Results.

 As part of reconnaissance when performing a penetration test, it is often useful to gather employee names that can then be massaged into email addresses and usernames.
 The usernames may come in handy for performing a [password spraying attack](http://www.blackhillsinfosec.com/?p=4694) for example.
 One easy way to gather employee names is to use the following Burp Suite Pro extension as described below.